firebolt-db/firebolt-cli/README.md

 Firebolt cli is a tool for connecting to firebolt, managing firebolt resources, and executing queries from the command line.

+## ⚠️ Legacy Notice

+This repository is retained for legacy purposes only.
+It is **not compatible** with the latest Firebolt version and is intended solely for users of Firebolt 1.0.
+New users should not use this tool.
+This repository is no longer actively maintained.

 ## Quickstart

 For detailed installation and usage instructions, see [Using the CLI](https://docs.firebolt.io/using-the-cli.html) in Firebolt documentation.